voormedia/ec2-snapshot/README.md

 * `AWS Secret Access Key`: The secret access key defaults to ENV["AWS_SECRET_ACCESS_KEY"].
 If the environment variable is not set the value should be provided as an option while using the executable, ie. `--aws-secret-access-key KEY`
-* `AWS Region: The region on which the volumes have been created.
+* `AWS Region`: The region on which the volumes have been created.
 Needs to be provided as an option, ie. `--aws-region eu-west-1`

 The gem makes a distinction between root volumes and data volumes.
 The root volume is the volume on which the OS